eewar/NiceHash_API2/README.md

 See folder sample for how to use it.

 Note:
-Today is July 24, 2019 You should compare the price of old and new plateform before switch to new plateform.
+Today is July 24, 2019 You should compare the price of old and new platform before switch to new plateform.